maxxxxxdlp/open-api/README.md

 identical to one of the endpoints in your OpenAPI schema.
 For example, you should specify `/api/user/{user_id}/` instead of `/api/user/1/`.
 Both path parameters and query parameters should be supplied in the `parameters` dictionary or returned by the `parameters` function.
+If `parameters` is a function, it would get called with these arguments:
+(list_of_parameter_objects, previous_response, previous_parameter_values).
+Alternatively, you can omit the `parameters` key altogether if the endpoint doesn't expect any.

 Also, `Request` can omit `parameters` if there aren't any to define.
 Alternatively, you can supply a dictionary, or a function that would get called